Geometric local systems on very general curves and isomonodromy: Analysis of Harder-Narasimhan filtration

-In this section, we prove the following theorem and corollary, generalizing \autoref{theorem:hn-constraints}.
-For the statement of this theorem, recall the notion of a refinement of a parabolic bundle, introduced in \autoref{definition:refinements}. \begin{theorem} Let $(C,D)$ be hyperbolic of genus $g$ with $D = x_1 + \cdots + x_n$, and let $({E}, \nabla)$ be a flat vector bundle on $C$ with regular singularities along $D$ and irreducible monodromy.
+\begin{theorem} Let $(C,D)$ be hyperbolic of genus $g$ with $D = x_1 + \cdots + x_n$, and let $({E}, \nabla)$ be a flat vector bundle on $C$ with regular singularities along $D$ and irreducible monodromy.
 Let $E_\star$ denote a parabolic structure on $E$ refined by the parabolic structure on $E$ associated to $\nabla$.
 Suppose $(E_\star',\nabla')$ is an isomonodromic deformation (which exists by \autoref{remark:refinement}) of $({E_\star}, \nabla)$ to an analytically general nearby curve, with Harder-Narasimhan filtration $0 = (F_\star')^0 \subset (F_\star')^1 \subset \cdots \subset (F_\star')^m = E_\star'$.
 For $1 \leq i \leq m$, let $\mu_i$ denote the slope of $\on{gr}^{i}_{HN}E_\star' := (F'_\star)^i/(F_\star')^{i-1}$.
 Then the following two properties hold. \begin{enumerate} \item If $E_\star'$ is not parabolically semistable, then for every $0 < i < m$, there exists $j < i < k$ with \item We have $0<\mu_i-\mu_{i+1}\leq 1$ for all $i<m$. \end{enumerate} \end{theorem} \begin{corollary} Let $(C, D)$ be a hyperbolic curve of genus $g$.
-Let $({E}, \nabla)$ be a flat vector bundle on $C$ with regular singularities along $D$, and suppose that $\on{rk}(E)<2\sqrt{g+1}$.
+Let $({E}, \nabla)$ be a flat vector bundle on $C$ with irreducible monodromy and with regular singularities along $D$, and suppose that $\on{rk}(E)<2\sqrt{g+1}$.
 Then, for $E_\star$ any parabolic structure refined by the parabolic structure on $E$ associated to $\nabla$, the isomonodromic deformation of $E_\star$ to an analytically general nearby curve is parabolically semistable. \end{corollary} The proofs are given in \autoref{subsection:proof-hn} and \autoref{subsubsection:corollary-proof}.
 This latter corollary salvages the main theorem of \cite{BHH:parabolic} in the case of vector bundles of low rank when $E_\star$ is given the parabolic structure associated to $\nabla$; it salvages the main theorem of \cite{BHH:logarithmic} in low rank when $E_\star$ is given the trivial parabolic structure (in which case it agrees with \autoref{cor:stable}).

 Crucial in this section will be the notion of generic global generation.

 \begin{definition}[Generic global generation] A vector bundle $V$ is {\em generically globally generated} if the evaluation map $H^0(C, V) \otimes \mathscr O_C \to V$ does not factor through a proper subbundle of $V$, i.e.~if the cokernel of this map is torsion.